 Afiq bin Oslan

 Welcome!
-I am Senior Research Fellow in the Department of Public Economics, Max Planck Institute of Tax Law and Public Finance.
+I am Senior Research Fellow in the Department of Public Economics, Max Planck Institute for Tax Law and Public Finance.
 I study political economy, specialising in topics such as border politics, disaster politics, environmentalism, and game theory.

 I received my doctorate in Political Science from Washington University in St. Louis in 2023, and my bachelors from the Australian National University in 2017.